techwriterjoe/introduction-airtable-api/README.md

 ##Reading the Response
 After the request is launched, Hurl.it displays the response from Airtable.
 APIs typically communicate in either XML or JSON.
 Airtable uses JSON, which is a standard within the JavaScript family.

->Below is a small sample of only one record, within that record only one attachment is displayed.
+>Below is a small sample of only one record of the three requested, within that record only one attachment is displayed in JSON.
 The "{...}" symbols are used to represent the collapsed or code folded, hidden records and attachments.
-To view the entire object with all the child-objects and child-arrays explore response on Hurl.it with various limit values within the request.
+To view the entire records array with all the child-objects and child-arrays, explore the response on Hurl.it with various limit values within the request.
+Thsi request is designed for the list of many records.

 (5:33)
 ```javascript